Harsh4601/Swift-Basics/README.md

 # IntroductionToSwift
-I have Covered some basic topics for Swift Programming language with the syntax of the code currently the topics which I have covered include : - <br/>
+I have covered some basic topics for Swift Programming language with the syntax of the code currently the topics which I have covered include : - <br/>
 1. comments<br/>
 2. var<br/>